How to choose Fiduciary Financial Advisor

 Independent Custody

-Don’t let your advisor "Madoff" with your money.
-Keep your assets at an unaffiliated third-party custodian with statements coming from the custodian, not just the advisor.
-Check their Form ADV Part 2.
+Your assets should be held at an unaffiliated third-party custodian, with statements coming directly from the custodian, not just the advisor.
+This is a fundamental safeguard.

 Frequently asked questions